Spinach Parsley Pesto

 (10 Minute) Spinach Parsley Pesto: A great, versatile change up from regular basil pesto, with a very fresh and delicate taste.

 Pesto actually means “to pound” or “to crush,” referring to the original utensil used to make pestos: a mortar and wooden pestle.
-The ingredients of pesto were ground, kind of pounded, with the pestle in the mortar, using a circular motion.
-Definitely how they made pesto not only back in the day in Italy but still to this day in traditional kitchens.
-I also just went to Japan for the first time and saw the most beautiful mortars and pestles there….all over the world, people like to grind and crush spices and other ingredients.
+The pesto ingredients were ground, kind of pounded, with the pestle in the mortar, using a circular motion.
+This is how they make pesto not only back in the day in Italy but still today in traditional kitchens.
+I also just went to Japan for the first time and saw the most beautiful mortars and pestles there, proving that all over the world, people like to grind and crush spices and other ingredients.

 Storage